connectedway/OpenFiles/DFS.md

     </smb>
 ```

-The bootstrap_dc should be a FQDN to the DC, or can be a shortened
+The bootstrap_dc should be a FQDN to the DC, or it can be a shortened
-name which extended into a FQDN by the DNS search suffix.
+name which will be extended into a FQDN by the DNS search suffix.

 # Configuring DFS on a Samba Server